 Program features

-The online graduate application and the official transcripts will need to be sent directly to the UMKC Admissions Office.
+The online application and the official transcripts will need to be sent directly to the UMKC Admissions Office.

 This is an advanced graduate degree that is designed to support educators for career paths as leaders in curriculum and instruction.
 Students in this program build off their existing knowledge and skills in education with a focus on transformative practice, learning leadership, engaging in teacher research, and guiding educational experiences by data-driven decision-making.